 She obeyed, silently removing the coat and letting it drop to the floor.
 It was ruined now.
 The sight of it torn and wrecked seemed to break the shackles and smash the defences around her heart.
-Reality sunk in swift and painful.
+Reality sank in swiftly and painfully.
 She didn't want to spend eternity without Jascha.

-Loving him and not having him would make eternity hell and she didn't think she could bear it any more.
+Loving him and not having him would make eternity hell and she didn't think she could bear it anymore.